ritchieng/ritchieng.github.io/index.md

 ## Past Projects

 **[Large Scale Identification of Multiple Digits from Real-world Images with Convolutional Neural Networks (CNN)](https://github.com/ritchieng/NumNum)**
-<br />This project uses Python, TensorFlow, TensorBoard and OpenCV.
+<br />This project uses Python, TensorFlow, TensorBoard and OpenCV to recognize house numbers from Google's Street View images.

 **[Training a Smart Cab using Reinforcement Learning](http://www.ritchieng.com/machine-learning-proj-smart-cab/)**
 <br />This project uses Python and PyGame to train a smart cab with reinforcement learning.

 **[Identifying Customer Segments (Unsupervised Learning)](http://www.ritchieng.com/machine-learning-project-customer-segments/)**
-<br />This project uses Python and Scikit-learn with an emphasis on PCA and clustering.
+<br />This project uses Python and Scikit-learn to implement PCA and clustering.

 **[Building a Student Intervention System (Supervised Learning)](http://www.ritchieng.com/machine-learning-project-student-intervention/)**
 <br />This project uses Python and Scikit-learn with an emphasis on Naive Bayes, Logistic Regression and Support Vector Machines.